Ballarat Orthopaedics & Sports Medicine

 If you have had a concussion, head or spinal injury, please call our office to book an appointment with our Sports Physician during the week, as these injuries require an extended assessment.

-The Sports Medicine part of Ballarat OSM is operating out of 107 Webster Street from 1st July, until our new consulting rooms at 109 Webster Street become available later this year.
+The Sports Medicine team of Ballarat OSM are operating out of 107 Webster Street until our new consulting rooms at 109 Webster Street become available.

 The Ballarat OSM Acute Injury Clinic is a unique model of care aimed at providing rapid, expert advice on treating new sporting and other injuries.